Rebuilding the Engine Box and Cover

 Designing the New Box

-Although building an engine box would not be a difficult task for an accomplished Boatwright, that is one skill I for which I make no claim.
+Although building an engine box would not be a difficult task for an accomplished Boatwright, that is one skill for which I make no claim.
 I'll just have to muddle through this as best I can with a lot of time spent designing the new box and testing my approach.
 I'll also seek as much advice as I can from those with more skill and experience than I.

 My first task was to generate a CAD drawing of the old box so I could dispose of it.